-The Meredith Autism Program (MAP) preschool program enrolls five to six children who are typically developing, ages three years to five years old.
-All children must be potty trained and have no diagnosis or issues with social/emotional development.
+The Meredith Autism Program (MAP) inclusive preschool program enrolls five neurotypical children, ages three years to five years old.
+These children must be potty trained and have no diagnosis or issues with social/emotional development.

-- Enrollment is now open and slots are available for typically developing children between the ages of 3-5 years old for five mornings per week.
-Children should be fully potty trained and eager to learn and help others.
+- Enrollment is now open and slots are available for neurotypical children between the ages of 3-5 years old for five mornings per week.

-- Tuition for the 2021-22 School Year: $350 per month for 5 mornings a week.
+- Tuition: $425 per month for 5 mornings a week.
 Families will enroll for the entire academic calendar, with the exception of the two weeks in December when Meredith College is closed, and few staff development workdays for MAP staff.

 About the Explorers Classroom

-The Explorers classroom also serves as an inclusive preschool setting for children on the autism spectrum enrolled in the MAP.
-Children enrolled are included throughout the week with a trained Meredith College student “shadow” for four to ten hours depending on each child’s abilities.
+The Explorers classroom is an inclusive preschool placement for children on the autism spectrum enrolled at MAP.
+Children enrolled are included throughout the week with a trained MAP assistant for 3.5 to 10.5 hours each week, depending on the child’s abilities.
 The Explorers classroom is not an ABA classroom, but one using developmentally appropriate practice, focusing on social and emotional development.
 The goal is for children participating in our ABA program to take learned skills and make them functional in a typical, small group setting.
+Neurotypical children from the community serve as peer models to help teach social and communication skills, while also learning school readiness skills and developing empathy and compassion for others.
+Our classroom is play-based and we use several teaching strategies to focus on a variety of domains as we develop foundational skills in young preschoolers through incidental teaching.
+We target social-emotional development through cooperation and self-regulation techniques.

 Classroom Management & Emotional Development